 These mixes have the advantage of high nutrition and loose, easy to work with soil.

-This type of mix is very popular with folks that garden using the Square Foot Gardening method. (link)
+This type of mix is very popular with folks who garden using the Square Foot Gardening method.

 The Best Vegetable Garden Soil